Traffic Flows

 External Routing (OSPF)

-The Enterprise Edge Router (router_enterprise) uses OSPF to communicate with the Internet Core:
+The Enterprise Edge Router (router-enterprise) uses OSPF to communicate with the Internet Core:

 - Advertisement: It announces the public address (172.16.30.2/30).